-Hazard/ possible cause Initial Severity Initial Likelihood Initial risk Control Measures to manage risk Person Responsible Residual Severity Residual Likelihood Residual risk Impact of branches or debris on riders eye - insects, gravel, rain, mud etc. Medium Medium Medium Each rider to consider wearing suitable eye protection to protect against branches, insects, rain, sunlight and mud.
-All riders are requested to fit sufficiently long mudguards/flaps when it is probable that conditions will be poor - for instance during the winter months.
-Rider Low Low Low Hypothermia or heat stroke - Poor weather conditions Medium Medium Medium Routes are reviewed before the ride considering the weather forecast, and rides rerouted, delayed, or cancelled if risk is too Medium Low Low Known medical condition - eg. Asthma, epilepsy, severe allergy, heart condition etc. High Low Low Riders with a known medical condition to ensure that they are fit to participate in the ride, carry any necessary medication, and ensure that an accompanying rider has sufficient knowledge of the condition to ensure their safety in the event of an incident.
+Hazard/ possible cause Initial Severity Initial Likelihood Initial risk Control Measures to manage risk Person Responsible Residual Severity Residual Likelihood Residual risk Impact of branches or debris on riders eye - insects, gravel, rain, mud etc. Each rider to consider wearing suitable eye protection to protect against branches, insects, rain, sunlight and mud.
+Rider Low Medium Medium Medium All riders are requested to fit sufficiently long mudguards/flaps when it is probable that conditions will be poor - for instance during the winter months.
+Rider Low Low Hypothermia or heat stroke - Poor weather conditions Medium Medium Medium Routes are reviewed before the ride considering the weather forecast, and rides rerouted, delayed, or cancelled if risk is too high Riders to assess weather conditions and dress / prepare appropriately and fit mudguards if considered necessary.
+Medium Low Low Known medical condition - eg. Asthma, epilepsy, severe allergy, heart condition etc. High Low Low Riders with a known medical condition to ensure that they are fit to participate in the ride, carry any necessary medication, and ensure that an accompanying rider has sufficient knowledge of the condition to ensure their safety in the event of an incident.
 C&CCC recommend that riders carry an "In Case of Emergency" card, where known medical conditions can be listed.
 Inform the Ride Leader of the condition if you are happy to do so.
 Rider High Low Low Riding Abroad High Low Low Trip organiser to research and communicate road and riding laws for trips abroad.
 Differences with UK laws may include: Riding on the right hand side, giving way/priority to the right, road signs making it compulsory to use cycle lanes, wearing of helmets.
 All group to remind others during rides of these rules as easy to forget on setting out each day.
-Road & MTB Captains High Low Low Injury from falls or contact with vegetation etc. when off road riding 1 Medium High Off road rides may include challenging surfaces requiring bike handling skills.
+Discipline Captains High Low Low Injury from falls or contact with vegetation etc. when off road riding Medium High Off road rides may include challenging surfaces requiring bike handling skills.
 Ride Leaders to describe routes fully when briefing, emphasising it is riders' responsibility to adjust their riding accordingly and that group riding rules and signals may not be implementable off road.
 More space between riders required.
 Falls may be highly likely for some events - protective clothing will be required in these circumstances to reduce risk of injury.
 Rider High Low Low Young rider injured due to lack of fitness or experience High Low Low Minimum age of 14 for club rides.
 Parental Consent Form required outlining fitness requirements.
-Safeguarding protocols including nomination of a responsible adult on group rides.
-Membership Secretary and Ride Leader Medium Low Low Injury due to another Road User's Road Rage Medium Medium Medium Group sizes are limited to 10 maximum in order to minimise interference with other road users.
-Groups to single out where it helps other road users to pass safely.
-Members encouraged to stay calm and not antagonise or rise to any baiting by another road user/member of the public.
-Rider and Ride Leader Medium Low Low
+Safeguarding protocols including nomination of a responsible adult on group rides. , Medium Low Low